Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 #reading-path(path: "essential")

 Welcome to this comprehensive guide on abstract interpretation combined with Binary Decision Diagrams (BDDs).
-Whether you're a student encountering formal methods for the first time, a practitioner seeking to apply verification techniques, or a researcher exploring new analysis approaches, this guide is designed to meet you where you are and take you further.
+Whether you're a student encountering formal methods for the first time, a practitioner seeking to apply verification techniques, or a researcher exploring new analysis approaches, this guide meets you where you are and takes you further.

 == Who This Guide Is For